 Massachusetts regulates the equipment dealer and supplier relationship but does not explicitly mention "outdoor power equipment," and instead includes "yard and garden equipment" among other regulated equipment.
 Mass.
 Gen. Laws ch.
 93G § 1.
 The statute defines "dealer" as "a person, corporation or partnership primarily engaged in the business of retail sales of...yard and garden equipment, attachments, accessories and repair parts."
 Id.
 "Supplier" is defined as "a wholesaler, manufacturer, or distributor of inventory who enters into a dealer agreement with a dealer."
 Id.
-"Inventory" is defined as including "yard and garden equipment, attachments or repair parts" as well as other types of equipment.
+"Inventory" is defined as including "yard and garden equipment, attachments or repair parts" as well as other types of equipment, but does not include "heavy construction equipment."
 Id.